Python-PyQt/PyQt6-Docs/descriptions/QtDesigner/QDesignerTaskMenuExtension-c.rst

 .. literalinclude:: ../../../snippets/qttools-src-designer-src-designer-doc-snippets-plugins-doc_src_qtdesigner.py
     :lines: 216-230

 For a complete example using the :sip:ref:`~PyQt6.QtDesigner.QDesignerTaskMenuExtension` class, see the `Task Menu Extension example <https://doc.qt.io/qt-6/qtdesigner-taskmenuextension-example.html>`_.
-The example shows how to create a custom widget plugin for *Qt Designer*, and how to to use the :sip:ref:`~PyQt6.QtDesigner.QDesignerTaskMenuExtension` class to add custom items to *Qt Designer*'s task menu.
+The example shows how to create a custom widget plugin for *Qt Designer*, and how to use the :sip:ref:`~PyQt6.QtDesigner.QDesignerTaskMenuExtension` class to add custom items to *Qt Designer*'s task menu.

 .. seealso:: :sip:ref:`~PyQt6.QtDesigner.QExtensionFactory`, :sip:ref:`~PyQt6.QtDesigner.QExtensionManager`, `Creating Custom Widget Extensions <https://doc.qt.io/qt-6/designer-creating-custom-widgets-extensions.html>`_.